rscott78/InControl-Web/README.md

 ### Contributing Changes

 Anyone is able to pull the source code and contribute changes back -- indeed, this is encouraged and welcomed.
 Please be sure to follow the existing coding standards and patterns.
+You'll want to brush up on Node.js (javaScript), Express and Jade (for rendering HTML).

 ### Setup